 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
 What they find during the history and physical examination often suggests a cause of the chest pain and the tests that may need to be done.
 However, symptoms due to dangerous and not dangerous chest disorders overlap and vary greatly.
-For example, although a typical heart attack causes dull, crushing chest pain, some people with a heart attack have only mild chest discomfort or complain only of indigestion or arm or shoulder pain.
-On the other hand, people with indigestion may simply have an upset stomach and those with shoulder pain may have only sore muscles.
+For example, although a typical heart attack causes dull, crushing chest pain, some people with a heart attack have only mild chest discomfort or complain only of indigestion or arm or shoulder pain (referred pain—see What Is Referred Pain?).
+On the other hand, people with indigestion may simply have an upset stomach, and those with shoulder pain may have only sore muscles.
 Similarly, although the chest is tender when touched in people with musculoskeletal chest wall pain, the chest can also be tender in people who are having a heart attack.
 Thus, doctors usually do tests on people with chest pain.

 |PrintOpen table in new window